 I just can’t wait until we’re in and unpacked.
 I’m the kind of person who will be totally unpacked in two weeks; that’s just how I roll.
 But it’ll be a long two weeks!

-On the unschooling front, a lot of the conversations around mortgages, escrow, commissions and more went into Sarah’s economics credit on this year’s transcript.
+On the unschooling front, a lot of the conversations around mortgages, escrow, commissions and more went into Ashar’s economics credit on this year’s transcript.
 It was a HUGE piece of learning for all of us.

 I know I’m missing things here, but a few highlights: